FicusWang/prototype/README.md

 # prototype

-a prototype of react front-end &amp; nodejs back-end
+a prototype of front-end build by React and back-end build by nodejs